 The landscape along the Li River has captured the heart of artists.
 Generations of Chinese painters and poets have been inspired by the beauty of nature there.
 Nowadays it’s a popular photography destination.
 When Chinese travellers seek a place for natural beauty, they first think of Li River and Yangshuo.
 The Li River was listed as one of the “World’s Top Ten Watery Wonders” by America’s National Geographic Magazine.

 The Yellow Mountains in Huangshan

-In east China, close to Shanghai and Hangzhou, the Yellow Mountain Scenic Area spoil travelers with its five wonders: sun rises, seas of clouds, oddly-shaped rocks, twisted pine trees, and hot springs.
+Remember the film ‘AVATAR’?
+The floating mountains in the film was said to be based on the Yellow Mountains in east China, close to Shanghai and Hangzhou.
+The Yellow Mountain Scenic Area spoil travelers with its five wonders: sun rises, seas of clouds, oddly-shaped rocks, twisted pine trees, and hot springs.